 Vander’s Human Physiology by Eric P. Widmaier, Hershel Raff, Kevin T. Strang

 This book was recommended to us by one of our teachers who had got a review copy of this book.
 I had taken her recommendation and bought this book.
-Book is not as detailed as Guyton or Ganong but explains basic Physiology much better than those.
+The book is not as detailed as Guyton or Ganong but explains basic Physiology much better than those.
 You cannot read this book as a standalone option.
 You have to refer to other books along with this.
 But this book gives certain topics excellently.
-Best example is mechanism of working of a muscle fiber.
+The best example is the mechanism of working of a muscle fiber.
 I understood that topic in my UG only and only because of this book which has an excellent diagram to explain the same.
-I would not recommend any students to really buy this book as I find it expensive, so go to library and read the topics which you do not understand from other books of Physiology from this book.
+I would not recommend any students to really buy this book as I find it expensive, so go to the library and read the topics which you do not understand from other books of Physiology from this book.

 Textbook of Medical Physiology by Indu Khurana, Arushi Khurana

 Physiology: with Student Consult Online Access by Costanzo

 There are few shorter versions of Guyton which I have mentioned below but I do not recommend those.

 Pocket Companion to Guyton And Hall Textbook Of Medical Physiology by Hall